streamnative/function-mesh-website/docs/functions/run-function.md

 #### Upload Function packages

-Use the `pulsar-admin` CLI tool to upload the package to the package management service.
+Use the `pulsar-admin` CLI tool to upload the package to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

-This example shows how to upload the package of the `my-function@0.1` function to the package management service.
+This example shows how to upload the package of the `my-function@0.1` function to the [Pulsar package management service](http://pulsar.apache.org/docs/en/next/admin-api-packages/).

 ```bash
 bin/pulsar-admin packages upload function://my-tenant/my-ns/my-function@0.1 --path "/path/to/package-file" --description PACKAGE_DESCRIPTION